 The original building was constructed for just the cricket club between the wars.
 In 2003 it was felt that a modern fully equipped village hall would benefit the village and over a period of 7 months major improvement works were carried out by a team led by Chris Hardiman and Mary Andrews who at the time was Chairman of the Parish Council.
 Funding was obtained from various sources and the work was largely carried out to modern standards by a team of DIY villagers.
 It included an increase in area, provision of modern toilets, creation of a kitchen and new water and electrical systems as well as total redecoration.

-It is available for hire during the day and evenings at a cost based on £5 00 per hour, plus a coin meter for any electricity used.
+It is available for hire during the day and evenings at an hourly cost, plus a coin meter for any electricity used.
 To arrange a booking please contact Chris Andrews, Telephone No. 01258 473107.
-Email address email@example.com.
-The hire agreement booking form (click here for a copy) will also need to be completed and returned.
+Email address firstname.lastname@example.org.
+The hire agreement booking form (download here for a copy) will also need to be completed and returned.
 In the past it has been used for meetings, children’s parties, small wedding receptions, exhibitions, illustrated talks, study groups and handicraft clubs.

 In 2012, a stone seat was installed in a corner of the cricket field to commemorate the Queen’s Diamond Jubilee.
 It was funded by profits from the previous year’s Village Show.
 On 3rd June 2012 it was inaugurated by Mrs Valerie Pitt-Rivers, then Lord Lieutenant of Dorset, with a leading part played by the village’s oldest resident Mrs Hilda Douch aged 96.
 For photograph see Gallery.